Image

 Some practices deprioritize appealing claims as ‘grunt work,’ but nothing could be further from the truth when it comes to appeals.

-It is estimated that more than 60% of all claims denied on the first adjudication are eventually paid when appealing claims.
+It is estimated that more than 60% of all chiropractic claims denied on the first adjudication are eventually paid when appealing claims.
 That’s a very high number and one that may represent potentially lost cash due to the provider.

 Providers are understandably frustrated with denials and may feel that it is not worth their time to appeal the decision.
 However, appealing a denied claim allows the provider to resolve an issue that can often impact future claims.
 Seeing appeals as a bother, rather than an opportunity, can be the difference between solid cash flow and interrupted collections.